 This is a normal reaction to being stressed or in distress.
 By punishing instead of training and helping, you may make the problem worse.

 If your dog has extreme separation anxiety, training and routine may only go so far.
-Of course, you'll need to consult with a veterinarian or a veterinary behaviourist, but medication may help.
+Of course, you'll need to consult with a veterinarian or a veterinary behaviourist, but dog anxiety medications may help.

-In severe cases of separation anxiety, anti-anxiety medication can help your dog deal with times of isolation without having panic attacks or showing destructive behaviour.
+In cases of severe separation anxiety in dogs, anti-anxiety medication can help your dog deal with times of isolation without having panic attacks or showing destructive behaviour.

 This is typically a last resort for dogs that put themselves at risk of physical harm due to their destructive behaviours.
 If your dog takes any medications, be sure to let your veterinarian know so they can customize a treatment plan.